royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * "Register thing"
 * Under "Manage", "Things", open your device and review it
   * Details: arn, thing type - note your device arn for later
-  * Security: review the certificate, its arn, policies and things
+  * Security: review the certificate, its arn, policies and things, **note its name for later use**
   * Groups
 * Click on "Edit" in the thing page and add an attribute, which key is 'Owner' and value is abcde-12345. we will later use this is the policy that will restric devices to post to their teant topic